natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Scharnhorst.md

 * One scout seaplane

 '''Cons:'''
+* Prone to destruction from a high calibre high explosive shells
 * Large target: easy for your enemy to strike with gunfire or torpedoes
 * Quite slow to decelerate, can make dodging torpedoes somewhat difficult
-* 283 mm guns' shell damage is inferior compared to other ship with bigger guns
+* 283 mm shells damage is inferior compared to other ship with bigger guns
-* 105 mm guns were catagorized as AAA, which limits your anti-surface capabilities
+* 105 mm guns are categorized as AAA, which limits your anti-surface capabilities
-* Prone to flood damage; takes a very long time to pump the water out

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->